What's the matter with $\Sigma m_{\nu}$?: Background preference for

 \subsection{Data}

-The model introduced in the previous section incorporates an effective positive (negative) neutrino mass parameter into the background evolution by adding (subtracting) the contribution towards the total neutrino energy density coming from the neutrino rest mass.
-With a negative effective neutrino energy density, there is no clear way to define and track neutrino perturbations, and so it is not possible to use full CMB likelihoods to constrain our model.
-Instead, using constraints obtained from CMB analyses with the full likelihood, we create ``background-only" likelihoods which encapsulate the CMB information about the post-recombination background evolution.
+Since we only model the background evolution with our signed neutrino mass model, we cannot use full CMB likelihoods for constraints.
+Instead, in this subsection, we use constraints obtained from CMB analyses with the full likelihood to create ``background-only" likelihoods which encapsulate the CMB information about the post-recombination background evolution.
+It is these likelihoods that we use in the subsequent analysis.

 As discussed in Section \ref{sec:theory}, of the six \lcdm\ parameters, the physical baryon and dark matter densities, along with the angular scale of the sound horizon, $\vec{\theta} = \left(\omega_{\rm c}, \omega_{\rm b}, \theta_s^\star \right)^{\intercal}$, are well determined from the CMB and are sufficient (within \lcdm) to determine the post-recombination background evolution.
 We use the marginal posteriors of these parameters, coming from full CMB analyses, to construct three background-only likelihoods as follows.